gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 #### Background

 The Chapel MCM is defined in terms of program and memory order within tasks.
-The libfabric tools the comm layer has to work with adjust either when completion events for individual transactions are generated or how transactions are ordered.
+To achieve MCM conformance, the comm layer has two libfabric tools it can use:
+- completion levels that adjust what effects of transactions must have occurred or in some sense be visible before the event indicating transaction completion is seen, and
+- transaction ordering settings that specify how transactions may or may not be be reordered.

 ##### Completion Levels